MatzoMT/cs1302-arcade/README.md

   your `master` branch.

 * Take special care to ensure that your fully-committed `master` branch reflects the project you wish to submit.
 Compare your log to the log on GitHub.
-If you do not have the most recent version of your project, then you may need to do a `git pull`.
+If your GitHub repository does not have the most recent version of your project, then you may need to do a `git push origin master` while on your `master` branch.
 Finally, using `git status` should not indicate any untracked files.
 If you need to make more commits and retag, then use an `a`, `b`, `c`, ... suffix in the tag names (e.g., `deadline3a`).

 **CRITICAL:** For this deadline, you also need to submit on Odin!